(602) 307-0808

 Under A.R.S. §13-2316.02, Unauthorized Release of Proprietary or Confidential Computer Security Information occurs by a person communicating, releasing, or publishing proprietary or confidential computer security information, security-related measures, algorithms or encryption devices relating to a particular computer, computer system or network without the authorization of its owner or operator.
 Typically, this is charged when computer hackers distribute information and means to other hackers regarding ways to bypass certain computers’ security systems.
 There are numerous groups of individuals to whom this statute does not apply, including publishers, vendors, users and researchers of warnings or information about security measures or defects in software.
 Unauthorized release of proprietary or confidential computer security information is a class 6 felony, unless the security information relates to a critical infrastructure resource, in which case it is a class 4 felony.

 Contact Phoenix computer crimes lawyer, David Michael Cantor, if you have been arrested or are being questioned for computer related crimes.
-Call us at any time 602-307-0808 for a Free Consultation.
+Call us at any time 602-307-0808 for a Free Initial Consultation.

 Possible Punishments for Computer Crimes